-The outstanding principal at the end of the period is \$17.
-During the period ended June 30, 2019 repayments of principal of \$nil were made due to lack of funds.
+The outstanding principal at the end of the period is \$21.
+During the three months ended December 31, 2019 repayments of principal and interest of \$nil were made due to lack of funds.

 On August 22, 2016 the company issued a second Gold Loan Debenture for \$200 with a maturity date of August 22, 2019.
 The debenture bears a fixed annual interest rate of 8% on the outstanding principal amount and is payable on a quarterly basis on the 25th day of February, May, August and November of each year.
 The payment of the principal is semi-annually on February 25 and August 25 of each year plus the difference in the average gold price per ounce in excess of \$1,260 per ounce calculated on 26.455 ounces of gold.